Pligabue/CtxKG/README.md

 # Server

-After installing the Python dependencies (`pip install -r requirements.txt`), run the Flask server by running `flask run`.
+Start the Flask server by running `flask run`.